abagames/good-old-game-sound-generator/README.md

 // the seed of the random number used to generate the sound effect) function init(baseRandomSeed?: number, audioContext?: AudioContext): void;
 // The startAudio function needs to be called from within
-// the user operation event handler to enable audio playback in the browser. function startAudio(): void;
+// the user operation event handler to enable audio playback in the browser function startAudio(): void;
 // Set the tempo of the music
 function setTempo(tempo?: number): void;